 Felten beat Brady Luetschwager in straight sets, after falling to the conference’s top-seed in the dual season.
 Felten finished second in the WVC last year.

 “I really have nothing to lose right now, it’s senior year,” Felten said.
 “I just came out here and played one of the best matches I’ve ever played.”

-Wausau West’s No. 1 doubles team of Josh Zahl and Adam Wass won the title, as they defeated East’s Justin Strom and Gunther Reising in straight sets.
-Zahl and Wass are in their first season as a doubles team and posted a 4-1 mark in the dual season and entered as the top seed for the meet.
+Wausau West’s No. 1 doubles team of Josh Zahl and Adam Wass won the title as the beat East’s Justin Strom and Gunthar Reising in straight sets.
+Zach and Wass are in their first season as a doubles team and posted a 4-1 mark in the dual season and entered the top seed for the meet.

-“We always stayed focused and tried our best the whole (season),” the senior Wass said.
+“We always stayed focused and tried our best the whole (season),” said Wass, a senior.
 “We didn’t ever give up or think that we couldn’t win.”